-At control joints in a substrate, the joint shall be carried through to the over-surface finish (if any) in accordance with Figure 15.
+At control joints in a substrate, the joint shall be carried through to the over-surface finish (if any) as shown in Figure 23 below.
 For screed or plaster applied to a floor or a wall, control joints in the floor or wall must be carried through the screed or plaster and through to the over-surface finish.